-Thanks to the generosity of so many people, we have been able to restore the North Point Lighthouse and Museum into a unique destination, where the stories of the people and events that shaped the maritime history of Milwaukee are told to visitors from all over the world.
+Thanks to the generosity of many people, we restored North Point Lighthouse and Museum into a unique destination, where the stories of the people and events that shaped Milwaukee maritime history are told to visitors from all over the world.

 Protecting and Sustaining the Environment

-The illustrations below demonstrate how our new green infrastructure initiative will protect and sustain the lighthouse grounds and surrounding park environment.
+The illustrations below demonstrate how our new green infrastructure initiative protects and sustains the lighthouse grounds and surrounding park environment.

-Our driveway and parking lot have recently been resurfaced with porous pavement blocks to retain storm water and direct overflow to an existing rain garden on the west lawn.
-This rain garden was also recently expanded to handle the additional overflow from the new driveway.
+Our driveway and parking lot were also resurfaced with porous pavement blocks to retain storm water and direct overflow to a recently expanded rain garden on the west lawn.

-A second rain garden will be created along the north ravine, east of the lighthouse and museum, to receive and absorb roof drainage from the museum building.
-The plant roots of perennials and native plants and soil in the rain gardens act as sponges, soaking up runoff to help purify pollutants and lessen any overflow into the north ravine.
+A second rain garden was created along the North Ravine, east of the lighthouse and museum, to receive and absorb roof drainage from the museum building.
+The plant roots of perennials and native plants and soil in the rain gardens act as sponges, soaking up runoff to purify pollutants and lessen overflows into the North Ravine.

-Storm water that flows into the restored south ravine will be filtered through a green infrastructure management system called Regenerative Storm Water Conveyance or RSC.
-RSC involves creating a series of natural step pools that will slow and filter the storm water that runs down the bluff before it reaches the existing storm water management protections installed at Bradford Beach a few years ago.
+RSC is a green infrastructure that filters storm water that flows into the restored South Ravine.
+This is created throguh a series of natural step pools that slows and filters storm water that runs down the bluff before it reaches the existing storm water management protections installed at Bradford Beach a few years ago.

-In addition, the RSC storm water management system will be electronically monitored and information will be presented on a “dashboard” display in our museum.
-The display will provide data in real time about storm water levels in the ravine and allow visitors to the lighthouse museum to see how storm water management connects with other restorative improvements already installed at Bradford Beach.
+View real-time data on storm water levels in our electronically monitored dashboard display in our museum.
+This new exhibit allows visitors to see how storm water management connects with other restorative improvements already installed at Bradford Beach.